chahalarora/hcap/hcapDocumentation/userDoc.md

 After setting the parameteres in properties file, the location of the file goes as an input to the constructor of HCAPResourceServer class.

 #### Resources to be hosted at the server
 The resource server next needs to know the resources which it should be hosting.
 These resources go as a parameter to addResourcesToServer method defined by HCAPResourceServer class.
-This method accepts an array of objects of type CoapResource.
+This method accepts an array of object of CoapResource class.
 The user needs to create this array before passing it to addResourcesToServer method.
-An example to construct resources has been provided in ExperimentResources/ConstructResourcesTestMachine.java.
+An example to construct resources has been provided in ConstructResourcesTestMachine class.

-Once an array is created, it goes as an input to *addResourcesToServer* method.
-An example can be found in lines 22 - 24 of file SecureResServer.SecureResServer/App.java.

-#### A map which maps method-resource pair to permission
+#### A map which maps code-resource pair to permission
-Permissions in HCAP are represented using a CoAP method and a resource ID.
-As HCAP follows a RESTful architectural style, each resource is presented using a unique URI.
-CoAP metods are invoked on the URI to get access to a resource.
-The resouce server can fetch the CoAP method and the resource ID from the request to see the permisson which is requested.
-But for enabling such a functionality, it needs to know the mapping between (CoAPMethod + ResourceID) and permission.
-This mapping is to be provided by the user configuring HCAPResourceServer.

-The user can write a method which returns a map mapping CoAP Method-ResourceID pair to permission.
-An example to show how this can be done is given in *createMap* method (Lines 54 - 66) of file SecureResServer.SecureResServer/App.java.

-Once user has createed a map, this map goes as a second parameter to the contructor of HCAPResourceServer.

 #### Starting the resource server
 Once all inputs are given to the resource server object, **startHCAPServer** method can be used to start the server.
-This method does not accept any parameters but returns a server object which can be used to shut down the server. **stopHCAPServer** can be invoked on the returned object to shut down the server.
+This method does not accept any parameters but returns a server object which can be used to shut down the server. **stopHCAPServer** can be used to shut down the server by passing the returned server object as a parameter.

 ## Setting Up the Client